The Federal Student Loan Interest Deduction

 Rumors of the Deduction's Demise

-It was initially believed that this lucrative tax break for students would disappear with the passage of the Tax Cuts and Jobs Act (TCJA) at the end of 2017.
+It was initially believed that this lucrative tax break for students would disappear effective 2018 with the passage of the Tax Cuts and Jobs Act (TCJA) at the end of 2017.
 An early version of the tax bill did indeed include a provision to do away with the student loan interest deduction.
 Fortunately, many congressmen listened when students, colleges, and universities protested in significant numbers.

 The final version of the TCJA pulled the deduction back into the fold.
 It's still alive, well, and available in 2018.